Privacy Policy

 We collect your personal data in the following ways:

-person e.g. at The Human Aspect events.
-When you interact with us
+When you directly interact with us

 When you interact with us through other third parties – this could be if you provide a donation through a third party and provide your consent for your personal information to be shared with us.